CiwPython/Ciw/docs/Features/custom_dists.rst

         - 0.1

 This tells ASQ that at Node 1 all Class 0 customers will have their service time drawn from the custom distribution :code:`my_special_distribution_01`.
-This distribution hasn;t been defined yet.
+This distribution hasn't been defined yet.
 To define the distribution, add the following lines to the end of the :code:`parameters.yml` file::

     my_special_distribution_01: